-This process can also be useful to those that have FTP uploaded plugins and have old unused code in their directories which were not over written during the upload process.
+This process can also be useful to those who have FTP-uploaded plugins and have old unused code in their directories that were not overwritten during the upload process.

 With Pro plugins, you will most likely have to do this process by hand.
 It will always be quicker to remove the old directory before uploading via the command line as you can delete whole directories in one go.
 If you use FTP to delete it will delete each file and sub-directory separately before deleting the parent directory, thus taking much more time.

 # First go to your server with SSH if you are not already there ssh [email protected] # Change to the plugins directory cd ~/public/wp-content/plugins # Remove the plugin directory by name rm -rf plugin-name

 rm -rf it means “force remove recursively everything below this point”.